Abdelrahman-tlayjeh/folder-organizer/README.md

 ```console
 python folder_organizer_CLI.py show-commands
 ```
-> use 'python3' on linux or mac
+> use 'python3' on Linux or mac

 <hr>

 ## <u>Show Folder content stats:</u>
 To see the count of different content types (extensions) in the folder:

 ```console
 python folder_organizer_CLI.py show-stats